Frequently Asked Questions

-- If you have questions about student life at Cornell, you can ask a current Arts & Sciences Cornell student about academics, clubs and activities, or life in Ithaca.
+- For questions about student life at Cornell, you can ask a current Arts & Sciences Cornell student about academics, clubs and activities, or life in Ithaca.

-- If you would like to be added to our mailing list, fill out the Request Information form here and select "Arts and Sciences" in the "College Interests" section at the bottom.
+- To be added to our mailing list, fill out the Request Information form here and select "Arts and Sciences" in the "College Interests" section at the bottom.

-- If you are currently a student at another institution interested in transferring into the College of Arts & Sciences, please review these guidelines and address additional questions to email@example.com.
+- Students at another institution interested in transferring into the College of Arts & Sciences, please review these guidelines and address additional questions to firstname.lastname@example.org.

-- If you are currently a Cornell student interested in transferring from another college into the College of Arts & Sciences, please read our guidelines for internal transfers.
+- Current Cornell students interested in transferring from another college into the College of Arts & Sciences, please read our guidelines for internal transfers.